Middleware

 }

-Middleware for pre/post-process
+Middleware for pre/post-processing

 func(ctx *vox.Context, req *vox.Request, res *vox.Response) {